danieldeer/heatertips/content/posts/can-i-use-an-extension-cord-with-a-space-heater.md

 Heaters rely on having a strong power source that supplies them with lots of energy.
 If you interpose a long extension cord between your space heater and your wall plug, you effectively increase the resistance for the flowing current.

 The nature of our modern power supplies is that they increase the power as needed.
-When you plug in an extension cord, power supply essentially has to increase the power in order to reach the space heater.
+When resistance increases due to a long or thin extension cord, the voltage drops.
+Since power = voltage × current and heaters attempt to maintain power, the current increases — leading to overheating.

 Even though this is just a tiny effect, extension cords might increase your electric bill in the long run.